Trucks to clog SH1 with 1170 containers for Auckland - NZ Herald

 The trucks will be carrying about 1200 containers that couldn't be unloaded in Auckland from the ship Constantinos P.

-The ship's diversion to Marsden Pt was seized upon by Northport as an opportunity to strut its ship-unloading stuff after adding a second crane early this year.
+The ship's diversion to Marsden Pt was seen as an opportunity for Northport to strut its ship-unloading stuff after adding a second crane early this year.

 It docked on Sunday and it was expected trucks would begin moving the containers to Auckland tomorrow morning.

 That start point has since shifted to Friday.
-Northport spokesman Peter Health said the delay was because 1170 containers destined for Auckland had been stacked to be unloaded there.
+Northport spokesman Peter Heath said the delay was because 1170 containers destined for Auckland had been stacked to be unloaded there.

 The different configuration at Northport needed an extra 300 container movements to get the Auckland-bound containers off the ship.